bcpierce00/unison/INSTALL.md

-Many packaging systems, including source-based systems like `pkgsrc` and binary repositories like Debian GNU/Linux, make it easy to build from source by handling all the dependencies for you and encoding the unison build recpipe.
+Many packaging systems, including source-based systems like `pkgsrc` and binary repositories like Debian GNU/Linux, make it easy to build from source by handling all the dependencies for you and encoding the unison build recipe.
 Please refer to instructions provided by the packaging system.

-Issues with packaging systems should be filed with those systems, and not in the unison issue tracker.
+(Issues about packaging systems should be filed with those systems, and not in the unison issue tracker.)

 ### mostly-POSIX systems (GNU/Linux, BSDs, macOS, illumos-based OS, Solaris) and Cygwin